 - There is a 24 hour alarm service, run by Careline Telecare that enables residents to summon help in an emergency.

 - You can rent a sheltered housing flat either from the Council or from a local registered social landlord, also known as a housing association.

 The sheltered housing service is available to people who:

-- Are eligible to join our housing register;
+- are eligible to join the housing register

 - are living in unsuitable housing conditions or in accommodation that is difficult to get around in and which cannot be adapted;

 - are living in accommodation that is too large for your needs;